tart-telescope/tart_website/docs/intro.md

 ## The components of a TART telescope

-A TART consists of 24 radio receivers (mounted on radio modules), arranged in groups of 6 into a radio hub.
+A TART consists of 24 radio receivers (mounted on radio modules), each with an antenna arranged in an array.
 These radio hubs are connected to the baststation.
+Further information on the [TART hardware](./tutorial-basics/hardware) page.

 All of the data from the telescope is processed on the basestation and made available via the [TART web API](./tutorial-basics/tart-api).

 ## Using the tart tools